 Instructions

-- In a large bowl combine your oil, eggs, sugar, brown sugar, pumpkin, and vanilla until combined.
-In the same bowl add your flour, baking powder, salt, cinnamon, ginger, nutmeg, and clove. whisk until combined.
+- In a large bowl whisk together your oil, eggs, sugar, brown sugar, pumpkin, and vanilla until combined.
+In the same bowl add your flour, baking powder, salt, cinnamon, ginger, nutmeg, and clove.
+Whisk until combined.

-- Using a non-stick donut pan. pip a ring of batter into each donut ring. you should be able to fill about 20 donuts.
+- Using a non-stick donut pan, pipe a ring of batter into each donut ring about ⅔ of the way full.
+You should be able to fill about 20 donuts.
 Bake donuts at 350 degrees for 12 minutes.

 - In a small bowl combine your cinnamon and sugar and mix.